Doctor of Nursing Practice

 Two Entry Levels

-- MSN to DNP - Enter with a completed master's degree (expands the skills and competencies of the advanced practice nurse)
+- MSN to DNP - Enter with a completed master's degree (expands the skills and competencies of the Advanced Practice Registered Nurse)

 Graduates in the BSN-DNP degree program are eligible to take national certification exams through the American Nurses Credentialing Center (ANCC).